SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 nothing # hide
 ```

-We can now simulate our model using an GPU-based ensemble algorithm.
+We can now simulate our model using a GPU-based ensemble algorithm.
 Currently, two such algorithms are available, `EnsembleGPUArray` and `EnsembleGPUKernel`.
-Their difference are that
+Their differences are that
-* Only `EnsembleGPUKernel` requires arrays to be static array (although it is still advantageous for `EnsembleGPUArray`).
+* Only `EnsembleGPUKernel` requires arrays to be static arrays (although it is still advantageous for `EnsembleGPUArray`).
 * While `EnsembleGPUArray` can use standard ODE solvers, `EnsembleGPUKernel` requires specialised versions (such as `GPUTsit5`).
 A list of available such solvers can be found [here](https://docs.sciml.ai/DiffEqGPU/dev/manual/ensemblegpukernel/#specialsolvers).

 Generally, it is recommended to use `EnsembleGPUArray` for large models (that have at least $100$ variables), and `EnsembleGPUKernel` for smaller ones.
 Here we simulate our model using both approaches (noting that `EnsembleGPUKernel` requires `GPUTsit5`):